Newland House School: Facilities

 In September 2016, the school relocated the Pre-Prep into brand new premises immediately next door to the Prep part of the school.
 The design for the new building achieved the key features of BREEAM excellence.
 The Prep has an all weather sports pitch, netball court and cricket nets.
 The school has two science labs, a design Technology workshop, music hall and ICT suite.
 The school uses off-site sports facilities at Bushy Park Sports Club and Teddington Rugby Club in Bushy Park.
-There is access to the school via Teddington Park Road and the school the school's Nursery is located at 11 Waldegrave Park.
+There is access to the school via Teddington Park Road and the school's Nursery is located at 11 Waldegrave Park.

 Structure

 Children can join the Nursery which is the year prior to joining the school in Reception.
 The Nursery is term-time, open five days per week for children aged 3 to 4 years.
 Children may attend either five mornings sessions, five full day sessions or five mornings sessions plus a minimum of two afternoon sessions.
 There are two classes in the Nursery of around 15 children.
 The school has 3-form entry all the way through from Reception to Year 6 with the Nursery and Reception being the main entry points.
 There are no additional defined entry points and all children in Year 2 in the Pre-Prep automatically transfer to Year 3 in the Prep School.
 Girls leave the school at the end of Year 6, aged 11.
 Boys, usually stay for a further two years and leave at the end of Year 8 to move into Year 9 in senior school (aged 13).
 Some pupils to join at the beginning of Year 7.